 How to get there: I took bus VC30 from downtown which dropped me off at the entrance of the waterfall.

-How to get there: I walked from the tram which is about 7km, unfortunately I can’t tell you the bus number for certain.
-But the staff at the information centres can help you which I mention in the FAQ.
+How to get there: I walked from the tram which is about 7km, unfortunately, I can’t tell you the bus number for certain.
+But the staff at the information centers can help you which I mention in the FAQ.